ktorio/ktor-documentation/topics/client-engines.md

    For the full example,
    see [client-engine-curl](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/client-engine-curl).

-## JVM, Android, Native, JS and WasmJS {id="jvm-android-native-wasm-js"}
+## JVM, Android, Native, JS and WasmJs {id="jvm-android-native-wasm-js"}

 ### CIO {id="cio"}

-The CIO engine is a fully asynchronous coroutine-based engine available on JVM, Android, Native, JavaScript and WebAssembly
-JavaScript (WasmJs) platforms.
+The CIO engine is a fully asynchronous coroutine-based engine available on JVM, Android, Native, JavaScript, and WebAssembly JavaScript (WasmJs) platforms.
 It currently supports HTTP/1.x only.
 To use it, follow the steps below:

 1. Add the `ktor-client-cio` dependency: